 The U shaped kitchen is the most efficient and versatile.
 It is compact and efficient, especially for one cook.

-Featuring maximum counter space on three sides, the U shaped kitchen offers plenty of preparation, storage and serving space.
+Featuring maximum counter space on three sides, this kitchen offers plenty of preparation, storage and serving space.

 - no through traffic